ypolosov/ephemeral-test-environment/argo/workflow/README.md

 <ArgoWorkflow URL>/api/v1/workflows/{namespace}/submit
 ```

-Or, alternatively, you can submit the workflow using the UI:
+Alternatively, you can submit the workflow using the UI:

 ![Submit CD workflow via UI](images/3_cd_submit.png)